 Roy's Cafe Chili

-This is the actually used recipe at Roy's.
-It's all quite some years ago now as it originates with Velma Crowl, Roy's wife and Buster's mother in law.
+This is the actually use recipe at Roys.
+It originates with Velma Crowl, Roy's wife and Buster's mother in law.
 It creates a huge amount of chili so be ready to split it up in portions and freeze them.
 This freezing is exactly what Roy's second wife Bessy Burris did before she gave this recipe The Marianne Clark in 1991.

 - 20 pounds chili meat (9 kilograms)